scarv/rvkex/README.md

 ## TODO
   - Move the constants and masks for the vector asm functions into the asm files.
+  - Optimize vector load/store to maybe save the permutation and blending operations.

 ## References and links